New: Supaflow Claude Plugin -- let Claude create, edit, and monitor your data pipelines. Try the plugin

 Which OTM versions are supported?

-Both Oracle Cloud OTM and on-premises OTM instances are supported, provided the Export API and Data Integration REST APIs are accessible.
+Both Oracle Cloud OTM and on-premises OTM instances are supported, provided the required export and data integration permissions are available.

 When should I use async export mode?

 Use async mode when exporting large data volumes.
-Sync mode calls the REST API directly, while async mode writes to Oracle Object Storage first, which avoids API timeouts on large exports.
+It stages exports through Oracle Object Storage, which avoids timeouts on large OTM exports.

 Why do some tables not appear in schema discovery?

-Objects are discovered dynamically via the Export API.
-If a table has no data, it will not appear in schema discovery but becomes available once data exists in OTM.
+OTM objects are discovered dynamically.
+If an object has no data, it may not appear during schema discovery but becomes available once data exists in OTM.

 Need a connector we don't support yet?